jamesseanwright/travis-twitter-webhook/README.md

 ### HTTP 500  - Twitter API error
 Returned when the POST to Twitter's `statuses/update` endpoint failed.
 This can occur when the API keys are set incorrectly or when the API has detected a duplicate tweet.

+##Contributions
+I'd be more than happy to accept contributions to this webhook.
+Just create an issue or a pull request.
+Please write tests for your code where possible.

 ## Unit Tests
 Simply run `npm test`.